Click

 to information

-These sites are about committment to open access to data, research,
+These sites are about commitment to open access to data, research,

 other things...